jyoti-4735/Atif_Portfolio/README.md

 # Atif_Portfolio
-Here is complete details about the projects, Education and skills
+Here is complete details about me, projects, Education and skills